 Another great one I have is Goss's Roofing Ready Reckoner This book contains tables with the metric cutting and sizing tables needed when calculating timber roof member lengths.
 Instead of just tables/angles this has photos and useful information about warm/cold roofs, plates, strapping tools etc. These are the books I refer to whenever I'm starting a roof after not having done one for a while, they refresh my memory!

 I am always on the lookout for a good carpentry manual so if you have any great carpentry books not mentioned here that you want to recommend?
-Post it below!!
+Post them below!!